If you plan to visit for six months or less:

 Undergo your medical exam before you submit your application

 This is called an up front medical exam.

 You can contact a panel physician directly to get your medical exam if you apply under one of the following categories:

 - Visitors (including Parent and Grandparent Super Visa)

 Once your medical exam has been completed, the doctor will give you a document confirming that you underwent a medical exam.
 You must include a copy of that document with your application.

 If the doctor works with the eMedical electronic system:

-- they will give you an up-front medical notification printout.
+- they will give you the information sheet printout.

 If the doctor works with a paper system:

 - they will give you a copy of the IMM 1017B Upfront Medical Report form.